History of Southern Rap

 While southern rappers have hailed from cities and states from all over the south, the Last Mr. Bigg of Alabama or David Banner of Mississippi, the most important states that have help with the growth southern rap are Florida, Texas, Tennessee, Louisiana and Georgia.

 History of Tennessee Hip Hop

-Historically, rappers from Tennessee are from two places, either from Memphis or Nashville, that have strong music backgrounds whether it is blues in Memphis or country music in Nashville.
+Historically, rappers from Tennessee are from two places, either from Memphis or Nashville.
+These two cities have always had strong music backgrounds whether it is blues in Memphis or country music in Nashville.

-Tennessee rap begun during the early and mid-1990s as southern rap was beginning to rise in the local music scene of numerous cities throughout the south with Memphis and Nashville being the main cities in Tennessee.
+Tennessee rap began during the early and mid-1990s as southern rap was beginning to rise in the local music scenes of cities throughout the south with Memphis and Nashville being the main cities in Tennessee.

-The underground Memphis scene probably started during the late 1980s, first with the likes of DJ Spanish Fly and then with Gangsta Pat followed by numerous others, but many credited DJ Spanish Fly as the first to truly help develop a rap scene.
+The underground Memphis scene probably started during the late 1980s, first with the likes of DJ Spanish Fly and then with Gangsta Pat followed by numerous others.
+Many credited DJ Spanish Fly as the first to truly help develop a rap scene.

 DJ Spanish Fly “Cement Shoes”

 8Ball & MJG were probably the first mainstream Tennessee rap artists to reach a level that was outside of the city of Memphis as they linked with Houston, Texas based record label Suave House to release their music.

 8Ball & MJG would later make a number of southern classics, especially with their album Coming Out Hard, and would leave their mark as being one of the greatest southern artists of all-time, along with one of the best hip-hop groups.